 With the film racing to a crescendo in the last fifteen minutes or so, once the hyperexcited audience has disentangled their fingers they will be thinking “that was one HELL of a cold turkey!”

-Evil Dead is released in UK cinemas on 19th April 2013.
+Evil Dead is released nationwide on 19th April 2013.

 Watch the trailer for Evil Dead here: